 Steven is a member of the mediation panels for the U.S. District Court for the Northern District of California, the California Court of Appeal for the First Appellate District, The National Association of Securities Dealers (NASD), the United States Postal Service, as well as the San Francisco, Alameda, Santa Clara and San Mateo Superior Courts.
 He was designated an Approved Consultant for the Academy of Family Mediators and is a member of the Association for Conflict Resolution.

 Steven was also a member of the Training Design Consultation Project funded by the Hewlett Foundation for the development of new training resources for the mediation field.
 He has lectured for the California Judicial Council, the California Judges Association, and the State Bar of California.
 He was selected to provide mediation training for the United States Postal Service, the United States Bankruptcy Court, San Francisco Superior Court Probate Department, the San Mateo and Contra Costa Bar Associations, the Equal Employment Opportunity Commission (EEOC), and the United States and California Department of Education.
 He has provided negotiation training for Coopers & Lybrand, Del Monte Foods, Pacific Union Real Estate Group, and the American Pathology Foundation.

-In his free time, Steven enjoys coaching, biking, hiking and the outdoors of Marin County with his wife and children.
+In his free time, Steven enjoys coaching, biking, hiking and the outdoors of Marin County.